 Mr. Altoon has written and spoken on the following real estate legal topics:

-Mr. Altoon is currently an Executive Committee member and the Chair of the Real Property Section of the Los Angeles County Bar Association (“LACBA”).
-Previously, Mr. Altoon served as the Secretary and Treasurer of the Real Property Section of LACBA and the Chair of the General Real Property Subsection of LACBA and on the Planning Committee of the Urban Land Institute and the Board of Directors for the San Fernando Valley Green Team.
+Mr. Altoon is currently a member of the Board of Trustees of the Los Angeles County Bar Association (“LACBA”), a member of the Executive Committee of the Real Property Section of the LACBA and a Planning Committee member of the Crocker Commercial Real Estate Law Symposium.
+Previously, Mr. Altoon served as the Secretary, Treasurer, Vice Chair of Programming and Chair of the Real Property Section of LACBA and on the Planning Committee of the Urban Land Institute and the Board of Directors for the San Fernando Valley Green Team.
+He has been selected for inclusion in The Best Lawyers in America© for Real Estate Law each year since 2022.

 Mr. Altoon received a J.D. from Loyola Law School in 1997 and a B.A. in History from the University of California, Los Angeles in 1994.